 Then we took off the thicker twigs and grated the zest of the lemons and orange, juiced them, and mixed it all up with the rowanflowers and water in a large bowl, which happened to be my Granny’s baking bowl.
 She was on my mind as she was a traditional small-holder and made many such drinks, which I remember enjoying so much.
-I’m really looking forward to the elderberries, they remind me so much of her (note to all that rowan berries are poisonous so please don’t confuse them with elder!!).
+I’m really looking forward to the elderberries, they remind me so much of her (note to all that rowan berries are toxic raw but can be cooked).
 Granny also had a great knowledge of proverbs and sayings and country ways of living, and I wish so very much that as a woman I could sit down with her and learn what she knew, and ask, amongst many things, how she made her flower and berry cordials!
 I know it must have been a happy time, as there is something so satisfying and nurturing about it all.
 They’re all such beautiful ingredients to work with, visually and in aroma, the flowers, the citrus fruits, the leaves too, it just felt so wonderfully right!

 The recipe is pretty standard, except for our use of fructose instead of white sugar and rowan flowers, it can be used for elderflower or indeed a variety of blossoms, (as long as they’re not poisonous, do research!) why not experiment?
 We had researched online the technique, following mostly this recipe, and tweaking it to our needs.
 You steep the flowers and zest in the juice, sugar and water overnight.
 I love the look of the flowers underwater.
 I’m such a water-baby, I love a watery world…

 We used fructose as I can’t have refined sugar.
 Dan also avoids it completely as it is so bad for teeth.
-Fructose, though refined, is far better.
+Fructose, though refined, is far better for me as a diabetic as it raises blood sugar half as much.
 Another natural sugar such as coconut would have a strong impact on flavour, and also be very expensive.
 If you want a really low sugar drink substitute stevia for half of the fructose, but this wont keep long, and you must keep it in the fridge, which I am doing anyway as I don’t want to risk it becoming alcoholic (ahem Granny… accidentally giving all the grandchildren elderberry wine instead of cordial much to my teetotal parents’ horror I’m sure).
 Maple syrup would be delicious, but again, very dear.
 Fruit sugar’s good as it just lends its sweetness.
 It is half the GI/GL of refined sugar, or honey.
 I notice this directly as a type 1 diabetic.
 I don’t often have very sweet things like this, but you need the sugar to preserve the juice, and you only have a relatively small amount in a single drink.
 It’s such a delicious treat ♥

 The drink is so refreshing, and quite layered in flavour, with strong orange, floral and even licorice notes.
 We drink it with sparkling mineral water, with or without a slice of lemon or lime.
 I find it so revitalsiing and it is just lovely to drink something different, and that we have made from foraging local trees, and to be living in that way.
 It is so much more sophisticated in flavour than the drinks I would normally have, and that’s the botanical element, and the zest and juice working together.
 The orange is quite strong coming through, which is really good.
 Next time I’m going to use limes instead.
 I’m really looking forward to experimenting!
 Now we have to track down some elder trees before the end of the season sometime in June, soon!
 Quick!
 The hunt is on!
 It’s such a wonderful adventure!